Determinism and Free Will

 The human nervous system has become so complex, that it is able to affect its own states, making it functionally independent of its genetic blueprint, and of the objective environment.
 A person can make himself happy, or miserable, regardless of what is actually happening "outside" just by changing the contents of consciousness.

 Volition is the faculty that separates humans from more primitive creatures.
 The actions of animals and young children are determined by complex cause-and-effect principles in the same way that the simpler principles of hydrodynamics determine the course of flowing water.
-But you, unlike running water, possess the mental faculties that enable you to understand cause-and-effect, and to use that knowledge to influence outcomes.
+Appreciating the determinants of your reactions from both the psychological and phenomenological perspectives enables you to follow the most advantageous course available to you rather than drift in the direction of least resistance.
+Exercising your will means that it is your will and not the laws of cause-and-effect that determine how you respond to the things that happen.

 Consider the turkey; it doesn’t have free will yet it provides excellent care for its young.
 A turkey spends much time warming and cleaning her young, but this complex behavior is triggered by one thing—the “cheep cheep” sound of her chicks.
 If the chick makes that sound, the mother will care for it; otherwise she will ignore it.
 In a research project, a polecat, the turkey’s natural enemy, was stuffed with a tape recording of the “cheep cheep” sound.
 When the stuffed pole cat was pulled by a string to approach the turkey she attacked it viciously, but when the taped sound was turned on, the turkey not only did not attack it, but gathered it under her to comfort it.
 When the sound was turned off, she again attacked it.

-Unlike turkeys, whose behavior is determined by specific aspects of their immediate environment, some humans are able to set long-range goals, develop plans, and make adjustments to their plan until their goal is achieved.
+Unlike turkeys, whose behavior is determined by specific aspects of their immediate environment, some humans are able to set long-range goals, develop plans, and make adjustments to their plan until they achieve their goal.
 They appear to have an intentional influence over the course of their life.
 Advocates of free will argue that something new emerged with human cognition — the ability to think abstractly and use rational problem-solving faculties to achieve intended outcomes — which enables us, unlike turkeys, to exercise will.
 Alternatively, determinists argue that it may just seem that way because we are so much more complex than turkeys.

 The paradox of volition